JohnEffo/MonoBuild/doc-site/content/getting-started/installation/DotnetTool.md

 dotnet tool install -g monobuild
 ```

 This allows you to use the tool on on the command line by simply typing ```monobuild```.
+More information on the installation and removal of Dotnet tools is available [here](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools-how-to-use)

 ## Locally

 A local installation limits the tool to a particular directory.

 * The advantage of this is that if the directory is a Git repository that means that the to tool configuration will travel with the repository.
+Other members of the team (or the CI/CD process) can get access to all the tools installed in a repository by running ```dotnet tool restore``` more information on this is available [here](https://learn.microsoft.com/en-us/dotnet/core/tools/local-tools-how-to-use).

 * The disadvantage of this, is that you need to type ```dotnet monobuild``` to execute the tool.